 Fourth, one of the parameters used in determining meeting importance was the importance attached to each of the people in the meeting.
 An agent used this information to determine the actions to take with respect to a meeting, e.g. canceling a meeting with someone very important in the organization was to be avoided.
-Unfortunately, such information about user importance was clearly very private and caused a minor controversy when it was accidentally leaked.
+Such information about user importance was supposed to be private, but not considered particularly controversial.
+Unfortunately, when information about meeting importance from someone else's elf was accidentally leaked to PhD students, this caused a minor controversy - were PhD students' importance quite low compared to that of other researchers at ISI?
+Part of the complicated explanation provided was not that meetings with PhD students were any less important, but rather the fact that meeting importance rolled into one two factors: not only the importance of the meeting but also the difficulty of scheduling a meeting and the urgency of the meeting.